-If you aren’t familiar with stretching canvas or simply do not want to stretch your own canvas prints, you can always take your prints to a local frame shop to get stretched.
+If you are new to framing or aren’t comfortable with how to stretch a canvas, call the pros.
+You can always take your prints to a local frame shop to get stretched.

 The Pros: You’re guaranteed a professional stretching job, with none of the hassles associated with stretching canvas.

-Just drop off your prints and pick them up when they’re ready.
-Also, because framers have the tools and equipment to stretch any print you bring in, your prints do not need to be a fixed size.
+Your prints can be dropped off for framing and then picked up at a later date when they are ready.
+Framers have the tools and equipment to stretch any print you bring to them.
+Your prints do not need to be a fixed size.

 The Cons: Outsourcing is by far the most expensive way to stretch canvas prints.

-Your cost can range anywhere from $8-$20 per linear foot ($50-$150 per print), depending upon the size of the image and the thickness of the stretcher bar you choose.
+Your cost to stretch canvas can range anywhere from $8-$20 per linear foot ($50-$150 per print).
+These numbers depend upon the size of the image and the thickness of the stretcher bar you choose.

-Not all framers are familiar with gallery wrapping canvas prints without a frame and therefore do not always stock 1.5”-2” deep bars.
+Not all framers are familiar with gallery wrapping canvas prints without a frame.
+Often, a framer will not maintain a stock of 1.5”-2” deep bars.
 You will need to find an experienced framer who is capable of producing the look you are after.

-EasyWrappe allows you to create a professional gallery wrap in minutes, enabling you to eliminate outsourcing, have more control over the process, and enjoy substantially greater profits from selling canvas prints.
+EasyWrappe allows you to create a professional gallery wrap in minutes.
+This enables you to eliminate outsourcing, ensure greater control over the process, and enjoy substantially greater profits from selling canvas prints.

 The Pros: You or anyone (unskilled labor) can do a professional gallery wrap.

-You will significantly lower your cost when compared to outsourcing (EasyWrappe only costs approximately $3.50 per linear foot – that’s 60%+ savings).
+You will significantly lower your cost when compared to outsourcing.
+EasyWrappe only costs approximately $3.50 per linear foot – which is a 60%+ savings.

-Produce your own canvas photo frames, and enjoy the benefits of printing and stretching on demand and having full control over the entire process.
+Produce your own canvas photo frames, and enjoy the benefits of printing and stretching on demand.

-Also, since the EasyWrappe bars are only available in fixed sizes, you must plan your stretching jobs in advance by stocking the bars in specific sizes and adjusting your print size to accommodate.
+Also, since EasyWrappe bars are only available in fixed sizes, you must plan your stretching jobs in advance.
+Stocking specific sized bars and adjusting your print size may be required.

 3. Pre-Notched Stretcher Bars